Dragon Pet Door For Walls (Single Flap) - Installation Instructions

 - 1 Locking Cover - rectangular sheet with a hole near the top

 - 2 Tall Tunnel Sections - black, rectangular sheets

-- 2 Short Tunnel Sections - black, square sheets
+- 2 Short Tunnel Sections - black, rectangular sheets

 - 4 Tunnel Corner Guides - black, corner profile sticks

 - 8 Frame Screws – 1-3/4” long, #10 wood screws

 - 8 Frame Washers – steel 9/16” washers